jonhjelm/docs-and-training/tutorials/level_3_service_creation/python_async_waiter.md

 The waiter script simply writes a number between 0 and 100 into the status file to indicate its progress, so we can use this number to decide how to proceed.
-We first add the logic for when the waiter script has finished to the code:
+We first add the logic for when the waiter script has finished its execution:
 ```
         if current_status == "100":
             status = "COMPLETED"